maddevsio/mad-location-manager/README.md

 So first - we need to define matrices and do some math with them.
 And second - we need to get real acceleration (not in device orientation) .
 First one is described in current project's wiki.
 But second one is little bit more complex thing called "sensor fusion".
 There is a lot information about this in internet.
 For real acceleration we need to know 2 things : device orientation and "linear acceleration".
 Linear acceleration is acceleration along each device axis excluding force of gravity.
 It could be calculated by high pass filter or with more complex algorithms.
 Device orientation could be calculated in many ways :

 - Using accelerometer + magnetometer
-- Using accelerometer + magnetometer + gyroscope
+- Using accelerometer + magnetometer + gyroscopeSensor
 - Using [Madgwick filter](http://x-io.co.uk/open-source-imu-and-ahrs-algorithms/)
 - Using virtual "rotation vector" sensor.